captainprice99/StarWarsApp/README.md

 ## Acknowledgments

-- Star Wars API for character data
+- Star Wars API (SWAPI) for character data
-- Material-UI for the component library
+- Firebase for authentication and database
-- The Star Wars franchise for inspiration
+- Material-UI for UI components